Transport within Zimbabwe: What are my options?

 Ask your hotel about affiliate transport companies

 Find a hotel/guest house/safari camp that you like, and ask them about transport when you make your first enquiry.
-Many hotels have shuttle services to airports and other areas in Zimbabwe, and at the very least they will have specialist knowledge of how to get to their specific locations.
+Many hotels offer shuttle services to airports and other areas in Zimbabwe, and at the very least they will have specialist knowledge of how to get to their specific locations.

 Get a packaged holiday